alxcor/camxls/README.md

 An Excel macro-enabled workbook able to check the availability of Siemens Industry products.

-Simply add product codes (MLFB) into 2-nd column (column B) and press the button in order to run the VBA code.
+Simply add product codes (MLFB) into 1st column (column A) in "Data" Worksheet and press the "Read All" or "Read Row" button in order to run the VBA code.

 For each row, data is requested from Industry Mall web site and added to workbook.